-Qualifications, experience and expertise: Keith has been part of a local family business and has been active in community groups at committee level for many years, including the Lowood Football Club, Lowood & District Progress Association and Lowood and District Crimestoppers.
+Qualifications, experience and expertise: Keith has been part of a local family business and has been active in community group for many years.
 He brings considerable local knowledge, business management and business development skills to the Board.
 Special responsibilities: Chairman, member of Audit, Finance, Business Development and Marketing committees.

-Jean Brav
+Jean Bray

+Company Secretary

-Company Secretary Occupation: Retired
+Occupation: Retired

-Qualifications, experience and expertise: Jean recently retired as a Community Partnership Manager with SEQCatchments Ltd. She serves in a volunteer capacity as a Director and Treasurer of Folk Art Cooperative Society Ltd and Secretary of West Moreton Landcare Group Inc.
+Qualifications, experience and expertise: Former Community Partnership Manager with SEQCatchments Ltd. In addition to her Company Secretary responsibilities with the bank, she serves in a volunteer capacity as Director/Treasurer of Folk Art Cooperative Society Ltd. and Secretary of West Moreton Landcare Group Inc.